Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 Do Nespresso pods have a big impact on the environment?

-The coffee pods are made of aluminium, which is 100% recyclable.
+The coffee pods are made of aluminum, which is 100% recyclable.

 Nespresso is known for its recycling process that the coffee pods undergo, but we are also partly responsible for recycling the coffee pods that we use.
 The Guardian wrote a great article about this: